 The vertical tools panel, left side

 These are the main tools you’ll be using to adjust or crop images.
-If you hover the mouse pointer over the controls you’ll find a text label pops up so you can see what each tool does.
+Hover the mouse pointer over the controls and a text label pops up that describes what each tool does.

-Adobe Photoshop Elements – Quick Tools – and keyboard shortcuts
+Adobe Photoshop Elements 2024 – Quick tools with keyboard shortcuts

 10 tools you need to know in Photoshop Elements